dewittpe/pkgstr-and-ci/00-slides/talk.md

     - Advisor: John Hopkins biostats is requiring all PhD students to write and publish their methods via R packages, or similar archetype.

+* Side note: a competing method for my Aim 1 was not evaluated.

+    - Method was published but no software released to support manuscript.
+    - Recieved `method.R` script from authors

+        - Script failed, system specific file paths, depended scripts that had long been lost.
+Package version issues that were not documented, ...

 ## Things are changing
 * Observations form UCD